Applying for Financial Aid

 You are embarking on a transforming adventure and we are here to offer you financial guidance along your way.

-Be sure to include the Oakland University Federal School Code – 002307 - in your list of selected schools to ensure that the OUWB receives your FAFSA application.
+Be sure to include Oakland University Federal School Code (002307) to ensure OU Student Financial Services will receive the FAFSA.

 Students receiving scholarship awards will be notified promptly once a decision has been made.
 Be aware that all institutional scholarships are incorporated into your financial package and may require the adjustment of other forms of financial aid.